RickStrahl/VirtualFoxFest2021-FoxProRest/Documents/Markdown/FoxProAndREST.md

 }
 ```

-The `PropertyNameOverrides` property is immensely useful in ensuring that properties have the correct name.
-Since JSON is case sensitive, many services require that property names **match exactly** including case to update data.
+The `PropertyNameOverrides` property is immensely useful in ensuring that properties have the correct, case sensitive name.
+Since JSON is case sensitive many services require that property names **match case exactly** to update data.

 ## Putting HTTP and JSON Together
 At this point you have all the tools you need to: